-English official text communicated by His Majesty's Secretary of State for Foreign Affairs in Great Britain.
-The registration of this Agreement took place November 9th, 1938.
+French and English official texts communicated by His Majesty's Secretary of State for Foreign Affairs in Great Britain.
+The registration took place June 7th, 1939.

-THE POST OFFICES OF KENYA COLONY AND PROTECTORATE, UGANDA PROTECTORATE AND THE MANDATED TERRITORY OF TANGANYIKA and THE POST OFFICE OF EGYPT agree to effect a regular direct exchange of parcels between Kenya Colony and Protectorate, Uganda Protectorate and the Mandated Territory of Tanganyika and Egypt.
+No. 4587. - AGREEMENT1 BETWEEN THE POST OFFICE OF KENYA COLONY AND PROTECTORATE, THE UGANDA PROTECTORATE AND THE MANDATED TERRITORY OF TANGANYIKA AND THE POST OFFICE OF THE BELGIAN CONGO AND THE MANDATED TERRITORY OF RUANDA URUNDI FOR THE EXCHANGE OF PARCELS BY PARCEL POST.
+SIGNED AT NAIROBI, DECEMBER 4TH, 1938, AND AT LEOPOLDVILLE, JANUARY 2ND, 1939.

+The Post Offices of Kenya Colony and Protectorate, Uganda Protectorate and the Mandated Territory of Tanganyika and the Belgian Congo and the Mandated Territory of Ruanda Urundi agree to effect a regular direct exchange of parcels between Kenya Colony and Protectorate, Uganda Protectorate and the Mandated Territory of Tanganyika and the Belgian Congo and the Mandated Territory of Ruanda Urundi.